fleschutz/PowerShell/README.md

 **This repository provides more than 190 useful and cross-platform PowerShell scripts in the subfolder [Scripts/](Scripts/) - to be used by command-line interface (CLI), for remote control (e.g. via SSH), by context menu, by voice control, by automation software like Jenkins, automatically as daily tasks, or simply to learn PowerShell.
 See the [PowerShell FAQ page](Misc/FAQ.md) if you need help or have any questions.**

 **NOTE:** the scripts support and use Unicode characters!
-It's recommended to use a modern console supporting UTF-8 such as Windows Terminal
+Use a modern console supporting UTF-8 such as Windows Terminal

 🔊 PowerShell Scripts for Audio & Voice
 ----------------------------------------